 Phylum Chordata is again divided into three subphyla.
 They are:

 The first two phyla have very few species in between them.
 The major subphylum is Vertebrata, where you come across a variety of fishes, reptiles, birds and animals.
 Vertebrates have a distinguishing backbone that is made up of bone or cartilage.
-The bran is enclosed in a skull.
+The brain is enclosed in a skull.
 There is a proper circulatory system, nervous system and a skeletal system that gives proper shape and support.

 Learn more about Phylum Hemichordata here.